holyt/FakeUsersGeneratorService/README.md

 ```
 GET: groups/{group_id}/users
 ```
-This request will c array of users.
+This request will return array of users.